MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/Topic.md

 - <details>
     <summary>What is CoreFX?⭐</summary>
     <hr/>

-    <p>CoreFX is the set of basic class libraries in .NET Core.
+    CoreFX is the set of basic class libraries in .NET Core.
 It includes types for collections, file systems, console, JSON, XML, and other common functions.
-It is known as the **Unified Base Class Library** and **includes the `System.namespaces`** (and some Microsoft.namespaces).</p>
+It is known as the **Unified Base Class Library** and **includes the `System.namespaces`** (and some Microsoft.namespaces).

     <hr/>
   </details>
 - <details>